 Couples may break up, find other loves, and want to start a new family despite having their tubes tied.
 Or the patient who had the operation may simply change her mind and want to become a mother again.

 It is estimated that 14.3% of women who have had a tubal ligation want to become mothers again before the first 14 years after surgical sterilization.
 Today, the possibility of having children again is viable thanks to tubal ligation reversal.

 Tubal ligation reversal is a surgery to unlink and reconstruct the fallopian tubes, allowing again a natural pregnancy.
 Therefore, we can say that tubal ligation surgery is not always definitive.

-Below you have an index with the 12 points we are going to deal with in this article.
+Provided below is an index with the 12 points we are going to expand on in this article.

 What is tubal ligation reversal?

 Tubal ligation was considered a permanent method of contraception that was only recommended for women who were already mothers and were sure they did not want any more children.
 However, the advance of medicine has allowed, in certain cases, the tubal recanalization, making this process reversible.